 g.
 Infringing on the copyright law of the United States which prohibits the making of reproductions of copyrighted material except under certain specified conditions.

-3. Obtain the instructor's permission before recording lectures;
+3. Obtain the faculty member's permission before recording lectures;

-4. Obtain the instructor's permission at least 24 hours before bringing any children (including infants) into a classroom, workshop, or laboratory setting.
+4. Obtain the faculty member's permission at least one (1) business day before bringing any children (including infants) into a classroom, workshop, or laboratory setting.
 In the case of an emergency, prior approval may be sought up to the beginning of the class or activity.
 If the child becomes disruptive in any way during an approved visit, the responsible person must remove the child immediately;

-5. In the absence of the instructor, remain in the classroom at least 15 minutes from the class starting time, unless otherwise notified;
+5. In the absence of the faculty member, remain in the classroom at least fifteen (15) minutes from the class starting time, unless otherwise notified;

-6. Notify their instructors as far in advance as possible of any planned absence for participation in University-approved or requested group activities, and discuss the terms, options, and possible outcomes of these absences with instructors;
+6. Notify their faculty members as far in advance as possible of any planned absence for participation in University-approved or requested group activities, and discuss the terms, options, and possible outcomes of these absences with faculty members;

 7. Avoid unethical, wasteful, and/or inappropriate use of any computer system, library, or other campus resource, or interference with the productivity of other users;